 Most who travel here don’t leave the comforts of their all-inclusive resort; those who do typically don’t venture too far outside their immediate area.
 As the third-largest island of the Caribbean, Jamaica is hard to cover in one trip.
 Rather, it’s best to choose your activities and vacation priorities, then make your hotel plans accordingly.
 There are three main tourist locations on the island, Negril, which is popular for its beaches and upscale accommodations; Montego Bay which is well-liked by golfers; and Ocho Rios which appeals most to adventurous types.
 Some (but not many) visitors choose the eastern area of Port Antonio to try the top-notch surfing at Boston Bay Beach, the hiking along the Blue Mountains and the river rafting along the Rio Grande.

-July is the hottest month in Jamaica with an average temperature of 83°F and the coldest is January at 76°F with the most daily sunshine hours at 11 in July.
-The wettest month is October with an average of 130 mm of rain.
-The best month to swim in the sea is in July when the average sea temperature is 84°F. The best time to visit Jamaica is November to mid-December.
+The best time to visit Jamaica is November to mid-December.
 That’s when the island’s already beautiful weather (ranging from mid-70s to the high 80s all year-round) is the most pleasant and the hotel and flight deals are the easiest to find.
 Rates are also cheap during the summer, but you’ll risk the wrath of hurricane season.
 January to March is the peak travel season to the island – room rates can spike to more than $700 per night at some hotels.

 Ocho Rios is a former fishing village on a wide bay that was developed for tourism in the mid-1980s.
 The frequent docking of cruise ships (sometimes three in a day) at the central pier that commands the town’s focus gives Ocho Rios a slightly ‘packaged’ feel.
 The town has a relaxed vibe when there’s no ship in dock.
 Tourism has endowed the town with a great eating scene, lively nightlife, and a plethora of guiding companies offering everything from scuba diving to zip-line tours.
 Throw in some of Jamaica’s best waterfalls on its doorstep, and Ocho Rios makes an excellent base for exploring the north coast.
 Planning a vacation to Ocho Rios?
 Visit our Ocho Rios Vacations guide and start planning your vacation to Ocho Rios.

 Stuck out on the island’s western tip and graced with its finest and longest natural beach, Negril was first colonized by hippies in the early 1970s.
 Negril is renowned for its hustlers, but it’s not all hassle.
 A strong local business community, fueled by a desire to safeguard Negril’s precious ecology, has kept the area from becoming a full-on circus.
 Consequently Negril remains a laid-back place of impromptu reggae concerts and psychedelic sunsets.
 In both geography and character, Negril can be split neatly in two.
 To the north is Seven Mile Beach (which is really a little more than 4 miles long).
 Further south, the West End is the original Negril of hippy-era legend.
 Here you’ll find cliffs, up to 50ft high in places, plunged into the azure ocean.
 Negril ‘town’ is sandwiched between the two, on the edge of the West End.
 Planning a vacation to Negril?
 Visit our Negril Jamaica Vacations and start planning your vacation to Negril.

 Squeezed between the Blue Mountains and the world’s seventh-largest natural harbor, Kingston is beautiful, but can overwhelm some with its noise and hustle.
 This is the island’s cultural and economic heart.
 Like a plate of spicy jerk washed down with a cold Red Stripe beer, a visit to Kingston is essential to taste the rich excitement of modern Jamaica.
 Kingston is a city of two halves.
 Downtown is home to historic buildings, the courts, banks, street markets and one of the Caribbean’s greatest art museums.
 By contrast, Uptown holds the city’s best hotels and restaurants, largely confined to New Kingston, with its cluster of tall buildings around Emancipation Park.
 Visit our Kingston Jamaica Vacation Guide and start planning your vacation to Kingston.

 Seven Mile Beach (Negril)